 Balmoral Beach is an Aussie summer throwback straight from the 70s.
 It still oozes the quintessential vibe of summers bygone with sailing boats, pavilions, avid picnickers, and a U-shaped pier to sunbake on or jump off to cool yourself down in the water.
-This harbourside location is shielded from winds and big waves so you'll have year-round perfect conditions to go stand up paddleboarding.
+This harbourside location is shielded from winds and big waves, making idyllic conditions for stand up paddleboarding.

 Located on the esplanade in the always picturesque Middle Harbour area, Balmoral Boatshed allows you to rent boards by the hour, half-day or full-day.
 Pre-paddle, we recommend hitting the Boathouse Cafe.
 Post-paddle—you'll want to head straight for Bathers' Pavilion.